shadmankhezri/etl_store/README.md

 # etl_store
-Performing ITEL process on the data of a store
+Performing ETL process on the data of a store